Juniper/contrail-specs/device_functional_groups.md

 A new optional per-device attribute called "device_functional_group" can be specified for each device to give the name of the DFG to be used during ZTP or RMA activation.
-3) If DFGs are specified on all devices, the user will be able to skip the role assignment step of the onboarding wizard.

 # 5. API schema changes